SOULPWRD/geopkg-parser/readme.md

 ## Demos and testing
 For testing and running demos we use an interactive [Replete](https://github.com/jamesdiacono/Replete) environment.
 Please note, it is necessary to have [nodejs](https://nodejs.org/en) and [deno](https://deno.com/) installed on your local machine.
-Code imlementation, a simple demos and tests - all exists within a single file.
+Code imlementation, simple demos and tests - all exists within a single file.
 There's no separation of concerns.
 It provides a strong file integrity and portability.

 ## API for SQLite